SabaEskandarian/Fidelius/tinyjs_attestation_enclave/README.md

 ## Installation/Usage

+0. Make sure you installed SGX driver, PSW, and SDK.

 1. First, install the bluetooth library for communicating with the secure display with:
 ```
 $ sudo apt install libbluetooth-dev